 Note: We recommend saving templates as In Progress, even if the template is in its final form.
 If it is set to Active, the published version may be found by users , which may be confusing.

 When you click on the New Doc link in the Documents tab, you will be led to a screen called Creating a New Document.

-However, if you have created a template(s), you can access it by clicking on the down arrow next to the Template field dropdown menu.
+However, if you have created a template, you can access it by clicking on the down arrow next to the Template field dropdown menu.
 Choose the appropriate template.

 While the screen still says Creating a New Document, the fields that were pre-formatted with data in the template you selected will automatically populate the fields of the New Document.

-From here, we recommend that you click on the Save Change button or the Submit button to assign this New Document its own, unique Document ID number.
+Best Practices: click on the Save Change button or the Submit button to assign this New Document its own, unique Document ID number immediately.
 Once the New Document is saved, using either method, the screen will now read, Editing Document XXXXXX. (e.g. the New Document will prominently display the Document ID number).

 Continue to edit the document as per your KB Site's workflow.

 - Note: When a document is created from a template using this method, the Activation time and date stamp will reflect the current time and date and not the time and date that the template was created.
 The Expiration date will reflect the date your KB Site Admin has set in the Default doc expiration period, which is usually set to 1 year.